iosevka-webfonts/unhinted-iosevkafixedslab/README.md

 ## How to use

-- Add `<link href="https://iosevka-webfonts.github.io/unhinted-iosevkafixedslab/iosevkafixedslab-unhinted.css" rel="stylesheet" />` to your `<head>`.
+- Add `<link href="https://iosevka-webfonts.github.io/unhinted-iosevkafixedslab/IosevkaFixedSlab-Unhinted.css" rel="stylesheet" />` to your `<head>`.
-- Use `fontFamily: 'Iosevkafixedslab Web'` or `font-family: 'Iosevkafixedslab Web'`.
+- Check out the [CSS file](./IosevkaFixedSlab-Unhinted.css) for browsing the name of font family.